IBM.org - Activity Kits FAQ

 In some cases, the kits are based on successful volunteer activities designed by IBMers worldwide.
-In others, the kits come from the IBM Volunteers program, formerly known as On Demand Community -- IBM's global volunteerism initiative.
+In others, the kits come from the IBM Volunteers program -- IBM's global volunteerism initiative.
 Still other kits are derived from other IBM programs or partnerships developed as part of our corporate citizenship activities.

-All kits are intended to provide fun and impactful ways for volunteers to use their skills benefitting community organizations and schools.
+All kits are intended to provide fun and impactful ways for volunteers to use their skills benefiting community organizations and schools.

 No. You may download and use these kits free of charge and share them with anyone.
 IBM is pleased to offer these resources to support your community outreach.